How Much You Need to Live in Mexico as an Expat in 2022

 Mexico has extremely reasonable rates for renting houses compared to what you can pay for in the U.S.

-Rent and utilities vary depending on where you want to live in Mexico, but costs in cities and coastal communities are relatively cheaper compared to other countries.
+Rent and utilities vary depending on where you live in Mexico, but costs in cities and coastal communities are relatively cheaper compared to other countries.

 house in Guanajuato